Navillus-BV/sarahsu-co/src/data/pages/home.md

     My background and professional experience are rooted in psychology and human development, but I have a wide range of interests and feel most alive when I’m helping others imagine what’s possible and how.

     It’s kind of tough to get to know someone from a little blurb, so here are two ways to get more context…
-  subtitle: ''
+  subtitle: About me
   subtitleIcon: false
   ctas:
-  - text: Book a free intro call
-    url: "/schedule"
-    primary: true
-  - text: More about me
+  - text: Learn more
     url: "/about"
   theme: primary
 - template: imageblock